MuhammadAziz-SF/PRD/docs/API.md

   "notifications": [
     {
       "id": "notif123",
-      "type": "application_update",
+      "type": "contract",
-      "message": "Your application status has been updated", "read": false,
+      "message": "New contract has been sent for review", "isRead": false,
       "createdAt": "2024-01-01T00:00:00Z"
     }
   ]